MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 }
 ```

 If `Customer` has hundreds of properties, a developer should add hundreds of similar functions in `CustomersController`.
-This is tedious, but with a custom routing convention we can overide this behavior.
+This is tedious, but with a custom routing convention we can override this behavior.

 ### Custom routing convention